jodasko/SimpleThemeEditor/READMEE.md.txt

 ## Contributing are welcome.

 ## Constraint
- - This version does not valid if a Reference Name is already set
- - Border or Font Sizes always accepts two references ONLY
+ - Border or Font Sizes do not display on the editor the vaues set correctly, but after clicking Save Button the correct values are displayed
  - For UX's sake, Radio Buttons was removed as it was not clear its funtionality

 ## Changes made with {variable.references} will be shown once Save button is clicked !